Vehicle State Settings

 Troubleshooting

-Components not disabling: Check lodIndex ≥ 0, verify StateSettings assigned, confirm component in StateSettings list
+Components not disabling: Check lodIndex ≥ 0, verify StateSettings assigned, press Refresh button in StateSettings to update component list

-No performance gain: Profile to verify disabling actually happens, check LOD distances
+No performance gain: Profile to verify components actually disable, check LOD distances use ascending order

 Integration